CromixPT/100-days-of-code/rules.md

 ## Main Commitment
 ### *I will code for at least an hour every day for the next 100 days.*
-### *Will take a break on the 2nd week of september due to being out of the country for the week *
+### Will take a break on the 2nd week of september due to being out of the country for the week.

 #### Start Date
 August 08th, 2018.